MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/security/how-to-grant-role-based-access.md

     ```

     > [!NOTE]
-    > This is a subset of the typical JSON outputted from the deployment for clarity.
+    > In this example, the `id` value would be `/subscriptions/5e6451f0-384a-4ec0-a4a1-bff59cf4837d/resourceGroups/sidandrews-rbac/providers/Microsoft.DocumentDB/databaseAccounts/msdocs-identity-example-table-account/tableRoleDefinitions/dddddddd-9999-0000-1111-eeeeeeeeeeee`.
+This example uses fictituous data and your identifier would be distinct from this example.
+This is a subset of the typical JSON outputted from the deployment for clarity.

 ## Assign role-based access control permission

-TODO

-1. TODO
+Now, assign the newly defined role to an identity so that your applications can access data in Azure Cosmos DB for Table.

+> [!IMPORTANT]
+> This assignment task requires you to have the unique identifier of any identity you want to grant role-based access control permissions.
+If you do not have a unique identifier for an identity, follow the instructions in the [create managed identity](how-to-create-managed-identities.md) or [get signed-in identity](how-to-get-signed-in-identity.md) guides.

-1. TODO.
-Name file *rbac-assignment.bicep*.
+1. Create another Bicep file to assign a role to an identity.
+Name this file *rbac-assignment.bicep*.

     ```bicep
     metadata description = 'Assign RBAC role for data plane access to Azure Cosmos DB for Table.'